hello-nrfcloud/backend/features/DeviceInfo.feature.md

 # Device Info

-> As the author of a software component
-> I want to verify that I can connect websocket with valid code and get device
+> After connecting to the websocket with a device code, the device info is
-> info
+> returned

 ## Background